martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 ### Multiple Servers for One Domain

-If multiple servers serve the same entity behind a load balancer, hey MUST NOT generate version numbers that any of them would advertise in a Version Negotiation Packet or Transport Parameter.
+If multiple servers serve the same entity behind a load balancer, they MUST NOT generate version numbers that any of them would advertise in a Version Negotiation Packet or Transport Parameter.